ColleagueRiley/OpenGL-Context-Creation/README.md

 # RGFW Under the Hood: OpenGL context creation

+NOTE: currently this article is a WIP and will be updated soon.

 ## Introduction
 In my experience from working on RGFW, one of the most annoying parts of working with low-level APIs is creating an OpenGL context.
 This is not because it's hard, but because there are many not-so obvious steps that you must do correctly in order to create your OpenGL context.